danyelkoca/semantic-search/README.md

   - Concatenated multi-part descriptions into a single string.
 - **Data Optimization**:
   - Converted columns to more memory-efficient data types (`float32`, `int32`, `category`).
-  - Dropped 5% of rows randomly to stay within GitHub’s file size limits.
+  - % of rows randomly to stay within GitHub’s file size limits.
 - **Data Export**:
   - Saved the cleaned dataset as a compressed CSV (`products.csv.zip`) under 100MB.